ehounder/SmartLegalContracts/README.md

 ## Web3site agency fee multipayment equivalent to credit cart transaction

-A soon as XRPL Labs Testnet is ready, users on [smartlegalcontracts.net](https://smartlegalcontracts.net) can test its instance of the Batch Amendment XLS-56 multipayment to a Seller of a product or service and a website agency fee or Legal fee all in one Xaman wallet signing transaction on the XRP Ledger equivalent to a credit card transaction [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).
+A soon as XRPL Labs Testnet is ready, users on [smartlegalcontracts.net](https://smartlegalcontracts.net) can test its instance of the Batch Amendment XLS-56 multipayment to a Seller of a product or service and a website agency fee or Legal fee all in one Xaman wallet signing transaction on the XRP Ledger equivalent to a credit card single signing transaction [Wyoming Motor Vehicle Bill of Sale with Agent Fee](/WyomingBillofSaleAgentFee.html).

 ## Minimum Viable Product (MVP):